Franklin Templeton Debt Fund crisis: When and how much money will investors get back

 The other biggest worry is whether there will be any loss to the invested money.
 The fund house has made an attempt to assure investors that it will try to safeguard their investments.
 "Subject to compliance with applicable regulations, the Trustees, with the assistance of the investment manager, will proceed with orderly realisation and liquidation of the underlying assets, with the objective of preserving value and distributing proceeds to unitholders after discharging any liabilities of the funds," said the release.

-The B&K Securities report said there were 26 entities that had borrowed Rs 7,697.27 crore from Franklin Templeton.
+The B&K Securities report said there were 26 entities that had borrowed Rs 7,697.27 crore, which is 100% of their borrowing, only from Franklin Templeton.
 Three entities have borrowed 90% to 100% of their overall borrowing from FT, amounting to Rs 2,411.52 crore.
 Next are 14 institutions that have borrowed more than 50% and up to 90% of their overall borrowing from FT, totalling Rs 9,601.07 crore.

 These risks and exposures will determine the true extent of recovery from FT.
 "Within the next 12 months, Rs 8,084 crores of maturities are lined up.
 Some of the names include -- Piramal, Vedanta, Shriram, Edelweiss, ReNew Power (Sumant Sinha), JM Fin, Future, Clix and Munjal Group," says the B&K Securities report.